Golf Course Architects

 With over 40 years of experience in the golf industry, Mike remains a true craftsman.
 He is personally involved in all design and construction aspects of golf course development.
 His grandfather introduced him to golf at an early age at Crystal Downs Country Club in Frankfort, Michigan, and he grew up working on the Downs, developing a deep respect and admiration for the work of Alister MacKenzie and Perry Maxwell.

 After graduating from Lake Forest College, Illinois, he worked with Tom Doak before attending the University of Michigan, where he earned his Master’s degree in Landscape Architecture in 1994.
 There then followed a stint working as on-site design coordinator for Tom Fazio.
-Mike is one of the leading exponents of the modern minimalist movement.
-Over the past twenty years, he has also become a renowned contributor to books and magazines.
-In 2015, he was nominated as the industry’s “most underrated golf architect” when he appeared on Golf Channel’s annual Golf Architecture Week.

 Frank Pont Partner